(Amazon UK link) |

 There are messages too about being content in any circumstances, and looking for positives, and also a surprisingly modern Christian viewpoint, unexpected from a writer who was far from mainstream in her own beliefs.

-Definitely not recommended for young children, but good as a thought-provoking and fairly quick read for teenagers or adults interested in the social history of Victorian times, or indeed looking for a different kind of story.
+Definitely not recommended for young children.
+But I thought it quite good as a thought-provoking and fairly quick read for teenagers or adults interested in the social history of Victorian times, or indeed looking for a different kind of story.

 Review copyright Sue's Book Reviews, 27th July 2011